errantmind/faf-dns-proxy/README.md

 If you have a problem, and suddenly realize you can't search the internet for answers anymore because your DNS is broken, just stop FaF and re-enable your previous DNS resolver.

-## How To Use This (Windows)?

-1. Clone this repository and build it using `cargo +nightly build --release`.
-2. Navigate to your system's network settings and change your system's primary DNS resolver to 127.0.0.1.
-Leave the 'alternative' empty.
-3. Open Powershell with administrator privileges (so it can listen on port 53 (DNS)) and run the newly built binary.
-4. Navigate to some websites to check and see if it is working.
-You should see resolution information for each website you visit in the Powershell window.
-If you don't, you may need to disable your brower's built-in DNS proxying service.
-This is usually in your brower's network settings and may be called `DoH` or `DNS over HTTPS`.
-5. If it is working, you can add a shortcut to the binary to your startup folder.
-6. If your linux distro uses systemd, check out the example service in this repo to enable it to run on boot.
-You'll probably want to copy the `faf-dns-proxy` binary somewhere first.

-If you have a problem, and suddenly realize you can't search the internet for answers anymore because your DNS is broken, undo the changes to your system's DNS settings.

 ## Simple Setup for Linux distros Packaged with `systemd-resolved`

 - Follow the above steps.
 On step 2: